 And like most things good?
 It’s best if you make it yourself.
 Whether you live in an apartment with less than zero garden space or have a whole backyard, we’ve found the perfect worm composter for you.

-1. best overall worm composter: Tumbleweed Worm Cafe Vermicomposter
+2. Best overall worm bin: Tumbleweed Worm Cafe Vermicomposter

 - Stable, stackable design made from 100% recycled plastic can be expanded with additional working trays (comes with three working trays and one collector tray)